programminghistorian/ph-submissions/lessons/geoparser-lesson.md

     <attr name="docdate" id="docdate" year="2010" month="08" date="10" sdate="2010-08-10" day-number="733993" day="Tuesday" wdaynum="2">20100810</attr>
     <attr name="tokeniser_version" date="20151216"/></meta>

-Using our example output file, the first recognised date string in the named  entity output is “Sunday” which appears in the sentence:
+Using the example output file, the first recognised date string in the named  entity output is “Sunday” which appears in the sentence:

 > "Rafael Nadal and Andy Murray are both through to the semifinals of the Rogers Cup in Toronto, where they will face each other for a place in Sunday's final."